 Midwest region gas prices rose from last week.
 How much did they increase?

-Regional gas prices rose last week and reached an average of $2.82 per gallon of regular fuel on Monday, up from last week's price of $2.77 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $2.89 per gallon of regular fuel on Monday, up from last week's price of $2.82 per gallon, according to the U.S. Energy Information Administration.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.usatoday.com.

-The average gas price in the United States last week was $3.06, making prices in the Midwest region about 7.7% lower than the nation's average.
-The average national gas price is down from last week's average of $3.07 per gallon.
+The average gas price in the United States last week was $3.06, making prices in the Midwest region about 5.6% lower than the nation's average.
+The average national gas price is up from last week's average of $3.06 per gallon.

 The U.S. Energy Information Administration's tally of prices in the Midwest states includes Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee and Wisconsin.